alwaysziye/new-name/_pages/about.md

   - /about.html
 ---

 Shifan Xu is an Applied Physics Ph.D. student at the Yale Quantum System Lab.
-His research interests are in the Quantum Computing, especially quantum computer architectures to enable quantum accelration over classical algorithms.
+His research interests are in the Quantum Computer architectures and Quantum algorithms, especially NISQ quantum computer architectures to enable quantum accelration over classical algorithms.